simplic/documentation/dev/csharp/architecture/service.md

 # What is it ?
 A quote from [Wikipedia](https://en.wikipedia.org/wiki/Microservices)
->Microservices is a software development technique—a variant of the service-oriented architecture (SOA) architectural style that structures an application as a collection of loosely coupled services.
+>Microservices is a software development technique a variant of the service-oriented architecture (SOA) architectural style that structures an application as a collection of loosely coupled services.
 >In a microservices architecture, services are fine-grained and the protocols are lightweight.
 >The benefit of decomposing an application into different smaller services is that it improves
 >modularity and makes the application easier to understand, develop and test.